Srdgn/TodoApp/README.md

 # TodoApp
- Mobile todo app with flutter
+ Mobile todo app with flutter and dart